mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 The approach documented below is intended to align with the levels of the Data Value Pyramid as described in Russell Jurney's book: [Agile Data Science 2.0](http://shop.oreilly.com/product/0636920051619.do)

-In order for the app to function as expected a number of technologies and tools must be configured to work together, thereby forming our stack.
+In order for the app to function as expected a number of technologies and tools must be configured to work together.

 The steps below describe how to integrate the stack and enable efficient data plumbing between the technologies.

+The first step for an analytics app is to ensure we have data.
+Usable data.

+The app we're building will analyse supplier contracts, so we need data on suppliers and contracts.
+Fortunately the good folks at Australian Government have made available this data through a website: tenders.gov.au.

 ---
-**Data Scrapes and Extracts**
+### Data Scrapes and Extracts

-The tenders.gov.au public website lists tenders (business opportunities) for the Australian Government, as well as supplier and contract information that can all be extracted (scraped) using tools like the Python library urllib.
+The tenders.gov.au public website lists tenders (business opportunities) for the Australian Government, as well as supplier and contract information that can all be extracted (scraped) using Python libraries such as urllib, Pandas, and json.

 The first dataset we want to extract from tenders.gov.au is a list of ICT Suppliers.

 We will be extracting the HTML data and transforming it into the more usable JSON format for our application.

-The code in the Jupyter Notebook [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/jupyter_notebooks/scrape_ict_panel_suppliers.ipynb) performs this first task, and producing a JSON file as output [ict_panel_suppliers.jsonl](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/datasets/ict_panel_suppliers.jsonl) containing the following elements:
+The code in the Jupyter Notebook [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/jupyter_notebooks/scrape_ict_panel_suppliers.ipynb) extracts HTML data from tenders.gov.au and produces the JSON file as output [ict_panel_suppliers.jsonl](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/datasets/ict_panel_suppliers.jsonl).

+The JSON output contains the following elements for each supplier:

 - Australian Business Number (ABN),
 - Supplier Name,